ashishtrivedi16/node-mailer/README.md

 - multer − This is a node.js middleware for handling multipart/form-data.

-- Express
-          - Allows to set up middlewares to respond to HTTP Requests.

-          - Defines a routing table which is used to perform different actions based on HTTP Method and URL.

-          - Allows to dynamically render HTML Pages based on passing arguments to templates.
+- Express - Allows to set up middlewares to respond to HTTP Requests, defines a routing table which is used to perform different actions based on HTTP Method and URL, allows to dynamically render HTML Pages based on passing arguments to templates.